kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

 ## What we're looking for 🌟

-We will evaluate your project by assessing the overall strength and quality of the following 3 factors:
+We will evaluate your project by assessing the overall strength and quality of the following 6 factors:

-#### Test Anatomy
+#### Test Structure

-The anatomy of an Espresso test is to find a View, perform an action on that View, and validate the result.
+The structure of an [Espresso](https://developer.android.com/training/testing/espresso) test involves finding a View, performing an action on that View, and validating the result.
 Following this structure will ensure that your tests are logical and easy-to-read.

+#### Test Variety

+The Espresso testing framework allows you to find the UI component you want to test using [ViewMatchers](https://developer.android.com/reference/androidx/test/espresso/matcher/ViewMatchers), simulate a specific user interaction to perform on that UI component using [ViewActions](https://developer.android.com/reference/androidx/test/espresso/action/ViewActions), and verify that the UI reflects the expected behavior using [ViewAssertions](https://developer.android.com/reference/androidx/test/espresso/assertion/ViewAssertions).
+To make that process easier, Espresso provides a variety of methods that you can use.

+**It is required that you leverage these methods by using at least four different ViewMatchers, three different ViewActions, and two different ViewAssertions.**

+#### Test Coverage

+[Buttons](https://developer.android.com/guide/topics/ui/controls/button), [TextViews](https://developer.android.com/reference/android/widget/TextView), [EditTexts](https://developer.android.com/reference/android/widget/EditText), and [Spinners](https://developer.android.com/guide/topics/ui/controls/spinner) are just a few commonly used Views within Android apps.
+Since these are the UI elements that users interact with, it’s important to test a variety of them to ensure that they work properly within the app. **For this reason, it’s mandatory that you test at least five different Views in your project.**

 #### Testing Best Practices